Who was Lord Lucan?

 But before she could go down the stairs into the kitchen, she was bludgeoned about the head.
 She struggled with her assailant (she made the smart move of grabbing him by the testicles) and when they both fell back exhausted, realised that it was her husband.

 The went upstairs, Veronica lay on the bed and Lord Lucan went into the bathroom to get a wet towel to clean her head wounds.
 When she realised that he wouldn’t be able to hear her because of the running water, she escaped from the house.
 She also said that he had admitted to her that he had murdered Sandra Rivett.

 An inquest was held and it was determined that Lord Lucan had killed the nanny.
 But had he?

 The generally accepted story was that Lord Lucan had entered the home – he still had a key – knowing that it was his wife’s habit to have a cup of tea at about 9pm.
 He also knew that, being a Thursday, it was the nanny’s night off.
 But Sandra had switched nights.

 It was alleged that he had removed the bulb from the kitchen light and in the dark assumed that the woman coming into the kitchen was Veronica and attacked and killed her.
 The fact that he had fled was seen as being proof of his guilt.

 Two chief reasons were put forward.
 The first was that Lord Lucan was a gambler and heavily in debt.
 It’s said that one of the reasons he wanted to get rid of his wife was because he wanted to sell the family home in order to pay off his gambling debts.

-This what what concerned him terribly.
-He was appalled at the thought ff his three children being in the care of a woman who he considered to be unhinged.
+This was what concerned him terribly.
+He was appalled at the thought of his three children being in the care of a woman who he considered to be unhinged.

 Ever since those events in 1974, people have speculated about the truth.
 Here are the most popular theories: